The AM Health Care logo, representing a new day and hope for mental health and addiction recovery.

 Receive the highest level of care available at an AM Health Care facility.
 We are here 24/7 to answer your calls or fill out our confidential contact form below to get started.

-Our Substance Abuse Treatment Programs in Los Angeles, CA
+Substance Abuse Treatment in Los Angeles, California

 Call (866) 352-6898